yadudoc/skeleton/README.rst

 #.
 Create your working environment
 #.
 Install Django
 #.
-Create the new project using the django-two-scoops template
+Create the new project using the skeleton template
 #.
 Use the Django admin to create the project
 #.
 Use Vagrant to start up your dev environment
 #.
 Use Django to start up your app